 Drink water before, during and after your workouts.

 Consider adding in a Sports Drink to replenish electrolytes.

 Stay away from liquids containing caffeine or alcohol, (avoid beers, colas and other similar beverages)

 Signs of dehydration:

 Confusion and weakness, and then possible organ failure can occur if the dehydration is not treated!

-About the Author: Catherine Varchaver (Peace Corp staff: Central and Eastern Europe and Kyrgyzstan 1991–1997) spent several years on Peace Corps staff working as a desk officer, trainer and Associate Peace Corps Director for Education at Headquarters and overseas.
+This column first appeared in the August 2015 issue of the OTC.
+Catherine Varchaver (Peace Corp staff: Central and Eastern Europe and Kyrgyzstan 1991–1997) spent several years on Peace Corps staff working as a desk officer, trainer and Associate Peace Corps Director for Education at Headquarters and overseas.
 She has worked in private practice, Body and Soul Nutrition, blending Eastern meets Western approaches to health.
 She received her undergraduate degree from Oberlin College, Master of Arts in Teaching from the School for International Training, certification in health and nutrition counseling from the Institute of Integrative Nutrition in NYC, and hands-on training in Chinese medicine’s 5-Element tradition working with acupuncture colleagues in the DC area.